NVIDIA-AI-IOT/jetracer/README.md

 # JetRacer

 JetRacer is an educational AI racecar using NVIDIA Jetson Nano.
+It's

+* Affordable - ~$250 including Jetson Nano

+* Educational - Examples from basic motion to AI road following
+* Fun! - Interactively programmed from your web browser

 Building and using JetRacer gives the hands on experience needed to create your own AI projects.

 To get started,